ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 Use them.
 Do not encode errors inside data.

-Exceptions provide a mean to deal with errors at the control flow level while `option` and **`result`** provide means to turn errors into dedicated data.
+Exceptions provide a means to deal with errors at the control flow level, while `option` and **`result`** make errors distinct from normal return values.

 The rest of this document presents and compares approaches towards error handling.